eslint-functional/eslint-plugin-functional/README.md

 ### Currying

-Javascript functions support syntax that is not compatible with curried functions.
+JavaScript functions support syntax that is not compatible with curried functions.
 To enable currying this syntax has to be disabled.

 ### Stylitic